LucasGriffinDev/wh-file-renamer/readme-plan.txt

 Step 1:
-look in downloads folder for a folder with 'Chromagen' in the folder name
+look in downloads folder of the os mac for a folder with 6 digits in it. these may be preceded with "_" or surrounded with ().

-search all files in that folder and either delete or rename (or ignore) if they meet certain conditions:
+search all files in that folder and subfolders, and rename, rename then move, or just delete, depending on the following conditions.

 note, condition is case sensitive